Gaṇḍavyūha Reliefs on Level 3 at Borobudur

 3. Sudhana requests entry to the Tower

 Maitreya sits in the pavilion with his hands held in blessing while Sudhana respectfully makes his request.
-The elephant is again seen in this relief, though it is not clear what it signifies.
+The elephant is again seen in this relief.
 On the far left of the relief the Tower is pictured.

 4. Maitreya opens the Tower